RL-Starterpack/rl-starterpack.github.io/index.md

 ## Contact

 Questions?
-Please reach out to one of the tutorial organisers.
+Feedback?
+Please reach out to one of the tutorial organisers using the emails listed at the top of this page.

 ## Additional Resources